Store

 2. Do not watch action TV or any videos.
 Enjoy music that you like.

-3. Put down the window shade to shield from bright sunlight.
+3. Put down the window shade to shield it from bright sunlight.

 4. Put on eye shades if needed.

-5. Stand up, walk to bathroom and stretch as often as needed, but watch the bathroom line.
-Do not let yourself be caught standing in line for a prolonged period of time.
+5. Stand up, walk to the bathroom, and stretch as often as needed, but watch the bathroom line.
+Do not let yourself be caught standing in line for a prolonged period.

 6. Take lots of fluid frequently as the air is very dry inside the plane.

-7. Ask for seat change if your current seat is disrupted by children or infant noise.
+7. Ask for a seat change if your current seat is disrupted by children or infant noise.

 8. Tell the stewardess ahead of time not to wake you if you are sleeping but ask her to save your meal, which you can call on at any time.

 9. Do not depend on the airline for the proper food.
 Always bring your own.
-If you have a tendency to be hypoglycemic, make sure you have a large variety of snacks with you all the time and eat according to your body schedule and not according to the airline's schedule.
+If you tend to be hypoglycemic, make sure you have a large variety of snacks with you all the time and eat according to your body's schedule and not according to the airline's schedule.

-10. If you anticipate being tired upon arrival, inform cabin crew who can pre-arrange wheelchair/ golf cart "meet and assist" on arrival.
+10. If you anticipate being tired upon arrival, inform the cabin crew, who can pre-arrange a wheelchair/ golf cart to "meet and assist" on arrival.

 11. Fill in any arrival forms well ahead of actually landing.